GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/legacy/Readme.md

 >
 > So Go Use ViaProxy VERSION or Something!

-Example of Complete Implementation of ViaLegacy in Bukkit API.
+Example of Complete Implementation of ViaLoader in bukkit.
-This Uses ViaLoader For Some Reason.